BraveLilFox/PCEP_PythonNotes/pcep_module1.md

 - (with a few exceptions);

 1. **FIRST** the *interpreter* checks if all subsequent lines are correct;
-  a. if the *interpreter* finds an error, its work finishes IMMEDIATELY.
+  1. if the *interpreter* finds an error, its work finishes IMMEDIATELY.

 ### *Compilation VS Interpretation - Advantages And Disadvantages*